JamesMcCarthy79/Home-Assistant-Config/config/packages/info_sensors/README.md

 <h1 align="center">Info Sensors Package</h1>
 <p align="center">Be sure to :star: my repo!</p>
 <hr *** </hr>
-<p align="center">This package monitors currency and some history stats around TV time and work/life balance and will be the package for any sensors that don't really fall into any other package.</p>
+<p align="center">This package monitors currency and some history stats around TV time and work/life balance and will be the package for any sensors that don't really fall into any other package.
+This is also now the package to track my packages :+1:</p>
 <hr --- </hr>

 <h4 align="left">Package Credits:</h4>